microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 # Node Customizations
+The Helm chart in this repo is also published to the chart repository https://microsoft.github.io/virtualnodesOnAzureContainerInstances/.

 Customizations to the virtual node Node configuration are generally done by modifying the values.yaml file for the HELM install and then running a `HELM upgrade` action.

 # Node Customization in HELM Values